I Figured Out The Perfect System to Stop Food Waste [APP NOW AVAILABLE]

 What use is buying ingredients to cook at home if you, the average Malaysian household, throw away 0.5-0.8kg of uneaten food per day?
 I thought you wanted to save money, and eat healthier at the same time?

 I’m going to spare you the lecture, because honestly I’m not your mom, even if the food waste problem in Malaysia does piss me off a bit.

 Do you even know how many people are starving as we speak- And we dare to say we are a food nation Food waste is such a stupid problem.
 I thought we have advanced enough as a society to solve this but the fact that we HAVEN’T, UGH

 The System I Use to Stop Food Waste in My House

-I’m not saying my system is perfect, but it damn near is – I haven’t thrown anything* out since I implemented it back in January 2020.
+I’m not saying my system is perfect, but it damn near is – I have significantly cut down the groceries/food I throw out since I implemented it back in January 2020.
 And by doing so, I have stretched my groceries budget further, too.

 The solution: use this note-keeping system in your notebook